ibm-cloud-docs/vmwaresolutions/shared/shared_migration.md

 ## Migration options
 {: #shared_migration-options}

-You can migrate your workloads from {{site.data.keyword.cloud}} for VMware Shared to {{site.data.keyword.vmware-service_full}}.
-Since {{site.data.keyword.vmware-service_short}} is based on VMware Cloud Director, it retains the same console that is used for VMware Shared.
-You also benefit from performance improvements, options of network edge tier, greater global coverage, and a small price rebalancing, which make {{site.data.keyword.vmware-service_short}} the ideal landing zone for your workloads.
+You can migrate your workloads from {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas-full}}.
+Since {{site.data.keyword.vcf-aas}} is based on VMware Cloud Director, it retains the same console that is used for {{site.data.keyword.vm-shared}}.
+You also benefit from performance improvements, options of network edge tier, greater global coverage, and a small price rebalancing, which make {{site.data.keyword.vcf-aas}} the ideal landing zone for your workloads.

 Depending on the size and complexity of your workloads, you can migrate them by using a self-service migration tool.
 If you need assistance, you can choose a partner to help with some migration activities or ask them to do a full migration for you.

 You can use VMware Cloud Director Availability (VCDA) to migrate your workloads.
 A supporting video can guide you through the technical aspects of using the tool.
 After migration, you might have other workloads on the cloud or on-premises to migrate.
 The VCDA tool can do a full migration for you.
-However, you are not charged for using VCDA to migrate your workloads from VMware Shared to {{site.data.keyword.vmware-service_short}}.
+However, you are not charged for using VCDA to migrate your workloads from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}.

 ### Considerations about your environment
 {: #shared_migration-environment}